Boniface Kongin

-Boniface Kongin is an elite marathon runner from Iten, Kenya.
+Boniface Kongin is a marathon runner from Iten, Kenya.
 Born March 16, 1990, Kongin grew up in an era that saw distance running records continually set by runners from Kenya and Ethiopia.
 He became a strong distance runner and placed high in several marathons before taking first place in the Pittsburgh Marathon in 2019.
 He then ran Grandma's Marathon in June and beat out four-time champion Elisha Barno and course record holder Dominic Ondoro while finishing with a time of 2:11:56.
 Then he proceeded to finish first in the Montreal Marathon in 2:15:18.